Work for CEEP!

 We’re seeking candidates who excel in relationship building, are results-oriented, and have strong project management and self-management skills.
 You should have:

-- A track record of developing and maintaining strong working relationships with diverse groups of stakeholders.
+- A track record of developing and maintaining strong working relationships with diverse stakeholders.

 - A demonstrated commitment to meeting a high bar and a history of getting things done even in the face of obstacles.